Happiness Through Goal Setting

 An evidence-based, practical guide to reflection on the most important goals in life, this book provides a unique framework and thought-provoking exercises to modify personal and professional goals to increase happiness.

-There are many books on happiness – no other discusses happiness specifically from a goal setting perspective.
-HR and mental health professionals, mindfulness practitioners, coaches, mentors, higher education staff, postgraduate students and others will benefit from the hands-on guidance in this book.
+There are many books on happiness – no other discusses happiness specifically from a goal-setting perspective.
+Human resources and mental health professionals, mindfulness practitioners, coaches, mentors, higher education staff, postgraduate students, and others will benefit from the hands-on guidance in this book.

 Table of Contents